marcoFroe/uibk_hpc_25/proseminar/01/submission/report.md

 ### Results
 Below you can see the average results over three different test runs of the different configurations with the bandwith being measured in MB/s and the latency in us.
+Noteably, the measurements with a size of 0 were removed from the graphic to enable logarithmic scaling of the x axis.

-As was to be expected, using different cores of the same socket achieved the highest bandwidth while running the tasks on different nodes resulted in the lowest bandwidth.
-The latency measurements show similar results with placing the ranks on different nodes resulting in the biggest latency and running them on different cores of the same socket in the smallest.
+As was to be expected, using running the ranks on different nodes was the least efficient configuration.
+The other two configurations behaved very similarly with the one placing the ranks on different sockets of the same node slightly outperforming the configuration which placed both ranks on the same socket.

 Interestingly, the measured bandwidth of the configuration which assigns both tasks to the same socket and the configuration which runs them on different sockets of the same node both decrease significantly when increasing the message size from 2048 to 4096 while the configuration using different nodes does not display this behaviour.

 ![OSU_Bandwidth.png](OSU_Bandwidth.png)